FIWARE/load-tests/testReports/orion/small/README.md

 # Setup

 The described setup will work stable for setups with:
-- around 2700-2800 updates/s for the ngsi-ld endpoint
+- around 3500 updates/s for the ngsi-ld endpoint
-- up to 6000 req/s for single entity retrieval requests for the ngsi-ld endpoint
+-  ~7700 req/s for single entity retrieval requests for the ngsi-ld endpoint
 - depending on the type of query, between 3500 and 5000 req/s for queries on the ngsi-ld endpoint
 - around 3800-3900 single value updates/s for the v2 endpoint
 - ~6400 req/s for single entity retrieval requests for the v2 endpoint